chris-relaxing/python-pyramid-solitaire/README.md

 6 Card  matches with  7 card<br>
 Kings don't need a match<br>

 Notice there are really only 6 matches in regular Pyramid Solitaire.
 I applied this concept to Bible verse memorization.
 This particular game has 6 verses take from Philippians chapter 4.
-The goal is to match the verse text from one card with the chapter and verse number from another card, which aids in memorization due to the repetiion of making these matches during gameplay.
+The goal is to match the verse text from one card with the chapter and verse number from another card, which aids in memorization due to the repetition of making these matches during gameplay.

 **Philippians 4:6-7** matches with *"Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."* <br>
 **Philippians 4:8** matches with *"Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable-if anything is excellent or praiseworthy-think about such things."* <br>